 I’m delighted to introduce Natalie Goodchild as CyFi Life’s first guest!
-Natalie is the blonde behind The Blonde Ethos, a must read site (for anyone with or without CF) dedicated to nutrition and healthy living.
+Natalie’s website, Natalie Johanna, is a must read site (for anyone with or without CF) dedicated to nutrition and healthy living.
 She works as a fitness professional and, in her own words, she’s “on a mission to better her body from the inside, out”.

 Martin) Natalie, thanks for taking the time to share your wisdom with us!
 How long have you been living an ultra-healthy lifestyle?
 Was it instilled in you by your parents or was it something you decided to do yourself?